Nonmetric Multidimensional Scaling with Stable Solution from Random Starts, Axis Scaling and Species Scores

 steps taken and the items returned by the engine

 function.
-The object has print
+The object has print, plot, points

-methods.
-Functions metaMDSdist
+and text methods.
+Functions metaMDSdist and

-return vegdist
+metaMDSredist return vegdist objects.
+Function

-returns a random configuration.
+initMDS returns a random configuration.
 Functions

-returns the result of NMDS
+metaMDSiter and postMDS returns the result of NMDS

 with updated configuration.